bios62/Oracle-OCI-Labs/README.md

 It is recommended that you read the OCI_initialSetup lab first.
 This lab adds a few gothcas on the logon process.

+For FN project, jump to note 11 below.

 The Following labs are available:

     1) Allocate free trial.